cranmer/experimentalparticle/content/pages/atlas.md

 <div id="content">
 <h1>NYU participation in ATLAS</h1>

-<p>The ATLAS experiment at the CERN Large Hqadron Collider (LHC) is a
+<p>The ATLAS experiment at the CERN Large Hadron Collider (LHC) is a
 collaboration of 3000 physicists from 174 universities and laboratories in 38 countries.
 The goal of the the experiment is to study the fundamental building blocks of matter by studying high energy collisions of protons and